Skip to main content

 • Be transparent about trade-offs.
 Document decisions where higher costs were accepted for better quality, equity, or sustainability, and explain the rationale.

 • Compare against alternatives, not just budgets.
-VfM is relative: a programme is good value compared to other ways of achieving the same outcome, not just compared to its own budget.
+VfM is relative: a program is good value compared to other ways of achieving the same outcome, not simply against its own spend.

 Common Mistakes

 • Ignoring equity.
-A programme that is economical, efficient, and effective but only reaches the easiest-to-reach populations is not delivering value for money from a development perspective.
+A program that is economical, efficient, and effective but only reaches the easiest-to-reach populations is not delivering value for money from a development perspective.

 • Assessing VfM only at the end.
 By closure, it is too late to act on VfM findings.
-Integrate assessment throughout the programme lifecycle.
+Integrate assessment throughout the program lifecycle.

 • Using inappropriate comparators.
-Comparing programme costs to unrelated interventions or different contexts produces misleading VfM conclusions.
+Comparing program costs to unrelated interventions or different contexts produces misleading VfM conclusions.

 • Overlooking opportunity costs.
-The question is not just "was this programme worth the investment?" but "could the same investment have achieved more through a different approach?"
+The real question is whether the same investment could have achieved more through a different approach, not just whether the program was worth the spend.

 Compared To